victor-gil-sepulveda/pyProCT/README.md

     [x] - Users must be able to comment their scripts (with '//' for instance).
     - When loading a dcd file, we only want to load atomic data of the the associated pdb.
     - Change "compression" by "redundancy_elimination"
-    - Allow to load all files (or glob) from a folder.
+    - Allow to load all files (or [glob](https://docs.python.org/3.1/library/glob.html)) from a folder.
+    - Plotting distance matrix distances distribution.

 - Symetry handling:
     - Symmetry handling for fitting coordinates.